Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 The q found here would likely be minimized if many of the components in the experiment were better insulated.
 Notably, the hot side of the exchanger cooled by 6 deg C, and the cold side warmed by 4 deg C. This temperature was measured outside of the exchanger internals, so these temperatures will have some interaction with the environment.
 Reducing the external heat transfer should also make the heat exchanger better.

+**Change in enthalpy analysis**

+From these two trials, it appears that the counterflow system was better at removing heat from the hot water, but not better at adding heat to the cold water.
+This is possibly also due to experimental variation, as the experiment was not run many times for more data points.
 _______________________________________________________________________________________________________________

 **Conclusion**

 Due to limited data collection, the results found are unreliable.
+The experiment took single trials, so there is no practical way to conduct a data analysis, and more trials are desired to make a more definitive conclusion.

-However, there appears to be some difference between parallel and counterflow systems.
-The presence of external Q was also observed.
+However, there appears to be some difference between parallel and counterflow systems; the counterflow system appears to reject more heat from the system; more heat was removed from the hot water, and more external heat loss was observed.
+As such, a counterflow system may be more desired for a greater cooling effect.
+A parallel system may be desirable for having less heat loss according to these results.